Location: Colebrook Reservoir, CT | Status: Ongoing

 Summary: Collectively, water companies are the second largest owners of open space land in the state.
 In protecting drinking water sources, water companies also preserve forested land that cleans our air, filters our water, provides wildlife habitat, and offers recreation opportunities.
 Connecticut state law restricts the use and sale of drinking water company land to ensure that it is conserved in perpetuity.
 However, land that is located outside of a drinking water supply watershed can be sold for development – and a water company may choose to sell that land when it no longer serves to protect a part of their water supply.

-The Metropolitan District Commission (MDC) owns a total of 6,490 acres surrounding the Colebrook Reservoir in Connecticut and 6,370 acres of watershed land on the West Branch of the Farmington River in Massachusetts.
+The Metropolitan District Commission (MDC) owns a total of 6,490 acres in Connecticut and 6,370 acres in Massachusetts in the Colebrook Reservoir watershed, located on the West Branch of the Farmington River.
 Colebrook Reservoir is one of Connecticut’s last few remaining large, untapped surface drinking water supplies.
 It feeds directly into the Farmington River, a National Wild and Scenic River.
-Our legal team stepped in after MDC announced that it was terminating a contract with the U.S. Army Corps of Engineers (USACE), thereby reducing its rights to the Colebrook Reservoir from 13.5 BG to 3.4 BG of water, publicly alluded to their perception that they do not need this untapped reservoir system as part of their water supply, and publicly referenced their interest in disposing of the surrounding 12,000 acres of filtering forest and superlative wildlife habitat.
+Our legal team stepped in after MDC announced that it was terminating a contract with the U.S. Army Corps of Engineers (USACE), thereby reducing its rights to the Colebrook Reservoir from 13.5 BG to 3.4 BG of water, publicly alluded to their perception that they do not need this untapped reservoir system as part of their water supply, and publicly referenced their interest in disposing of the surrounding filtering forest and superlative wildlife habitat.
 We want to ensure that this open space land is not vulnerable for sale the highest bidder.
 The possibility of losing protections for this valuable habitat resource could lead to significant development in one of the largest contiguous blocks of forested open space in the state.

 - Learn more about how drinking water lands are classified and protected by law.